Ausangate Mountain in the Andes of Peru

 February 24, 20254 min read

-In the Andean world, Apus are not just mountains; they are living, conscious biome beings—guardians of the land, protectors of the people, spirit guides, and ancestral spirits.
+In the Andean world, Apus are not just mountains; they are living, conscious biome beings—guardians of the land, protectors of the people, and spirit guides.
 The Quechua people recognize these powerful entities as kin and communicate with them for guidance.
 Many Apus are considered Taytas (Fathers) or Machus (Grandfathers), reinforcing their role as elders who offer both protection and wisdom.
+Apus can also be female and are recognized as Ñustas.
+The Apus or Ñustas can reveal themselves in many ways—through dreams, visions, strong winds, or animal messengers such as condors, falcons, or eagles.
+In some cases, paqos (Andean shamans) have attested to seeing them appear in human form, often as an elder.

 Developing a Relationship with the Apus